AJP-432/cooking-app/README.md

     ```bash
     npm run Android

-4. Your app should run on your emulator!
+4. Your app should run on your andriod emulator!

 ## License 🪪